 We had a pretty big fill at breakfast and it felt lovely to be setting off in dry kit, in dry weather, it was going to be a nice few hours riding, our target was the 13:00 train from a little place called Buzet, 55km away.
 We could have a gone a shorter, faster route, but decided we had enough time to go the quiet scenic way – it was well worth it and we still made good pace, afforded by a slight tail wind.
 Soon we were above Buzet at the top of a plateau and decided to find a place to brew-up our last brew of the journey, we soon found a nice quiet village, with a perfect picnic table and lovely view, there was no rush as we had 2hours and it was all downhill to Buzet Station.

 We were earlier than planned for the train, but it was nice to see the old and rather graffiti’d beast on the platform.
 We do what bike-packers do and got our cook-set out and made a brew and cooked some food remnants.
 It was a pleasant way to round off what had been another stunning and successful bike adventure.
 To sum things up – Slovatia was a nice balanced ride, not too hard but yet enough of a challenge to feel stretched at times.
 Slovenia is a place I’d go back to, for the landscapes alone I could live there! but it has so much more to offer, not all of it jumps out and you have to find the best parts.
-And then the people – modest and unassuming residents, yet very proud of there special little country.
+And then the people – modest and unassuming residents, yet very proud of their special little country.

 – A five star B-P award👍